-Through our humility before God, expressed in the matza, we internalize the faith, first revealed at the Exodus from Egypt, that God actively watches over the world and elected Israel.
-To be sure, there were elite individuals who believed in God even before the Exodus, but their connection with the divine was of a personal nature.
+Through humility before God, expressed in the matza, we internalize the faith, first revealed at the Exodus from Egypt, that God actively watches over the world and elected Israel.
+To be sure, there were individuals who believed in God even before the Exodus, but their connection with the divine was of a personal nature.
 The wholeness of faith was first revealed only at the Exodus, with the formation of a complete nation containing all strata of society destined to manifest God’s name in the world.

 We can thus understand why the nation of Israel came into being as slaves in Egypt.
 All other nations develop naturally, from the ground up, from family to clan to tribe to nation.
 As they grow, they develop cultures that evolve out of the circumstances of their lives, the climate of their territories, and their conflicts with their neighbors.
 As part of the emergence of their culture, they develop some type of deistic belief.
 Since human beings are involved in their invention, such beliefs are idolatrous.

 In contrast, Israel became a nation as slaves, without culture.
 They could not develop their own culture while enslaved and lacking national self-esteem.
 At the same time, Egyptian culture was foreign to them and presumably despised by them, as it was associated with their tormentors.
 Israel was thus a tabula rasa, free of preconceived notions, and perfectly capable of absorbing the true faith based on divine revelation and accepting the Torah without introducing human considerations into its fundamental principles.
 The impoverished, unembellished matza alludes to the condition of the Israelites at that time.